zetavg/chromium-website/site/developers/how-tos/depottools/presubmit-scripts/index.md

 patches](http://www.chromium.org/developers/how-tos/depottools#TOC-Sending-patches)
 for how to contribute.

+If you're not sure which presubmit check is generating results you can request double-verbose mode with `git cl presubmit -v -v`.
+This will trigger noisy diagnostics, which append a call stack to each presubmit result.

 ### Design

 When you run `git cl upload` or `git cl commit`, `git cl` will look for all files named `PRESUBMIT.py` in folders enclosing the files in your change, up to the repository root.

-For each such file, it will load the file into the Python interpreter and then call either the `CheckChangeOnUpload` or `CheckChangeOnCommit` function depending on whether you are calling \[git cl upload\] or \[git cl commit\].
+For each such file, it will load the file into the Python interpreter and call the appropriate Check functions, depending on what presubmit version you have selected (details below) and whether you are committing or uploading.

 The same applies to `git-cl upload`, `git-cl dcommit` and `git-cl push`.